European Banking Federation

 9 Sept 2024

-Their ask — The organization requests harmonization of ATAD rules with Pillar Two framework to eliminate regulatory overlap.
+Message — The organization requests harmonization of ATAD rules with Pillar Two framework to eliminate regulatory overlap.
 They argue both directives share the same policy objective but create excessive administrative burdens.
 They specifically request exemption from CFC rules when Pillar Two applies and exclusion of financial undertakings from interest limitation rules.1234

-How it helps them — This would reduce compliance costs from managing two overlapping tax regimes simultaneously.56
+Why — This would reduce compliance costs from managing two overlapping tax regimes simultaneously.56

-Who loses — Tax authorities lose dual safeguards against profit shifting to low-tax jurisdictions.7
+Impact — Tax authorities lose dual safeguards against profit shifting to low-tax jurisdictions.7

 European Banking Federation seeks flexibility in GDPR enforcement